srtraj/dropdown_textfield/README.md

 # Flutter DropdownTextfield

-A DropdownTextfield is a material design button.
+A DropdownTextfield is a material design TextField.
 The DropDownButton is a widget that we can use to select one unique value or multivalue from a set of values.

 ## Key Features